pushpparag/Hello-Git/README.md

 # Hello-Git
-Learning the a b c of GitHub
+Learning the a b c of GitHub.
+My first edit.